Fandango Language Server#

 A simple extension for Visual Studio Code (based on the one provided by the pygls

-project) is provided in .vscode/extensions/fandango-language-server
+project) is provided in the source repository in .vscode/extensions/fandango-language-server

-cd .vscode/extensions/fandango-language-server
+$ cd .vscode/extensions/fandango-language-server

-npm install --no-save
+$ npm install --no-save

-npm run compile
+$ npm run compile

 You can then install it from the workspace-recommended extension section in the extension manager.
-For additional documentation, refer to .vscode/extensions/fandango-language-server/README.md
+The extension will automatically start the language server and interface with it once you start editing .fan

 .